Understanding Florida Sexual Harassment as a Personal Injury

 How a Sexual Harassment Attorney in Florida Can Help You

-Sexual harassment claims are generally more complex than other personal injury claims because they require different elements often involve incidents that occur in the workplace.
-Additionally, sexual harassment claims commonly must first be filed with the Federal Equal Employment Opportunity Commission (EEOC) or applicable state agency.
+Sexual harassment claims are generally more complex than other personal injury claims because they require different elements often involving incidents that occur in the workplace.
+Additionally, sexual harassment claims commonly must first be filed with the Federal Equal Employment Opportunity Commission (EEOC) or an applicable state agency.